Sound Calendar of the Year

 The participant’s awareness of and concern for our human living condition, preservation of existing land or animals, environmental issues and the changing sonic environment that is a result of global warming should inspire this collection of sound.
 The participating audio collectors will submit audio files accompanied by a brief description indicating their names, date, time, location, intent, and the reason for collecting the specific sounds, with a personal description of the experience.
 (Read Guideline and How to Collect the Sound) They may also submit a photo or a video clip of the scene where the sounds originated.
 All the participants will be credited in the finished project.

-The public is becoming more aware of the ecological devastation occurring throughout the world with the radically changing environment created by global warming and booming.
+The public is becoming more aware of the ecological devastation occurring throughout the world with the radically changing environment created by global warming.
 The pain of high volume of production, climate change, and industrial noise are already directly impacting on millions of people throughout the world and are generating a global awareness of the changing sonic environment.
 The project will add an aural dimension and heightened awareness through sound of the changes taking place and hopefully initiate a more proactive response by both the academic community and our citizens at large.
 The project aims to inspire people to both contemplate the current situation and propel them to take action for the good of the planet.

 When we look at photographs and visuals of horrible environment landscape, we are deeply impacted by and the experience causes us a pain and alerts us to concern about better living environment.
 In the same way the sound should impact our emotion.
 If we pay attention to environmental sound every day, monthly and yearly, we are listening to the soundscape surrounding us that is reflection of either human living style or discovery of living environment.
 Sound Calendar of the Year is a sonic form that juxtaposes existing sounds caused by both nature and human behavior.